-At the start of 2021 we decided to start reaching out to fellow SaaS Platforms who had a multi-vendor marketplace or partner programme marketplace.
-Ideally featuring product and service categories for integration, and automation providers.
+At the start of 2021, we decided to start reaching out to fellow SaaS Platforms that had a multi-vendor marketplace.
+Ideally featuring product and service categories for integration and automation providers.

 Why did we do this?
 We’ll explain, but first what is a SaaS marketplace?

-It is somewhat similar to that of Apple or Google’s app stores, but instead consists of SaaS applications.
-The online marketplace host tends to be a larger SaaS organisation, such as Salesforce, MailChimp etc. with a large established audience.
-The multi-vendor marketplace is a searchable database for users to explore, where they can read more about different SaaS applications listed, start a trial or even purchase.
+It is somewhat similar to that of Apple or Google’s app stores but instead consists of SaaS applications.
+The online marketplace host tends to be a larger SaaS organisation.
+Good examples include Salesforce, MailChimp etc. with a large established audience.
+The multi-vendor marketplace is a searchable database for users to explore.
+There they can read more about different SaaS applications listed, start a trial or even purchase.

-A common feature for online marketplaces is for there to be either a newly or pre-existing integration with the hosts platform.
-When considering which SaaS marketplace platform to join, you will need to take into account, especially when building an integration, which marketplace is best suited to your product or service.
-You also need to understand how you can build an integration with the host to provide the most benefit to existing and potential customers.
+A common feature for online marketplaces is for there to be either a new or pre-existing integration with the host’s platform.
+When considering which SaaS marketplace platform to join there are several things to take into account.
+Especially, when building an integration and which marketplace is best suited to your product or service.
+You also need to understand how you can build an integration with the host.
+This will help give insight into which will provide the most benefit to existing and potential customers.

-Benefits of teaming up with other SaaS’s marketplaces
+Benefits of teaming up with other SaaS Marketplaces

-We decided to start reaching out to several SaaS multi-vendor marketplaces, because of the numerous benefits they provide to an online integration provider.
+We decided to start reaching out to several SaaS multi-vendor marketplaces.
+This is because of the numerous benefits they provide to an online integration provider.

 - Exposure to larger audiences and raising your profile

-The host of the marketplace for SaaS products, is typically a large enterprise, who already have a well established audience.
-Which means that your listing will gain more exposure from their existing customers.
-You will also benefit from more business because of the association with the top SaaS marketplace, over those who are not integrated.
+The host of the marketplace for SaaS products is typically a large enterprise, that already has a well-established audience.
+This means that your listing will gain more exposure from its existing customers.
+You’ll also benefit from more business because of the association with the top SaaS marketplace, over those who are not integrated.

 - Co-marketing opportunities

 Depending on your SaaS product and the multi-vendor marketplace you are seeking to join there could be co-marketing opportunities.
-If for instance they are already a customer of yours, or vice versus.
-As well as if your products and/or services compliment each other, or if the integration built between the two software as a service platforms have multiple benefits for not only existing customers, but new potential users and are highly worth promoting.
+If for instance, they are already a customer of yours or vice versus.
+As well as if your products and/or services complement each other.
+Also if the integration built between the two SaaS platforms has multiple benefits for not only existing customers but new potential users and is highly worth promoting.

 - Trust factor

 Being included in an integration service within a SaaS marketplace can also validate your product and service.
-If potential customers already use the host marketplaces SaaS, they are more likely to view their recommendations or listings as trustworthy, useful applications.
-Aiding the ease of buying.
+If potential customers use the host marketplaces they are more likely to view their recommendations or listings as trustworthy.
+As well as useful applications that aid the ease of buying.

 - Customer acquisition and diversity

 Being exposed to a much larger audience may see an increase in your customer acquisition.
-With customers able to view your SaaS listing, with images, videos and details about the integration.
-You can also include links to a landing page encouraging new users to sign up to a free trial, get in touch or even purchase.
+Customers are able to view your SaaS listing, with images, videos and details about the integration.
+You are able to include links to a landing page.
+This encourages new users to sign up for a free trial, get in touch or even purchase.